 Executive summary

 The intelligence that determines an organization's outcomes is not its people alone, and not its models alone.
 It is the two working together, well or badly.
 Aggregated Intelligence is the collective output of different intelligences working together toward a clear intent.
 Today, that means biological and artificial intelligences.
-Together they can produce far more than they would apart, or far less; we measure the floor each reliably contributes, not the ceiling their collaboration might reach.
+Together they can produce far more than they would apart, or far less.
+We measure the floor each reliably contributes, not the ceiling their collaboration might reach.
 Artificial intelligence is one substrate inside that system, not the system itself.
 The organizations that will compete on it are the ones learning to measure it now, while those intelligences are still legible enough to each other to be measured at all.
 That legibility is finite.
 The asymmetry between a bounded human mind and an effectively unbounded machine only grows, and the window in which we can still follow the collaboration narrows as it does.

 This brief makes a claim aimed at the leaders and investors deciding where durable advantage will sit.
 Aggregated Intelligence can be measured, but only a measure independent of the tools it scores can be trusted, and independent measurement of a new category earns an authority that vendor-coupled products cannot.
 That is the bet.
 PAICE is building the measurement layer behind it now, across people, infrastructure, and regulation, with AI Posture as one combined score that sits on top.
 The companion brief, “One Number You Can Defend,” details that instrument; this one makes the case for the approach, and for moving before the window narrows.